 And be it enacted that an authorised land officer, in order to determine the due lines and positions of divisional boundaries, shall cause to be marked out upon each allotment in some convenient and visible manner the several terminal or angular points of such allotment, and that for such purpose it shall be lawful for him or any person or persons by his directions to enter upon any allotment and to erect or construct any mark that may be deemed necessary, and to place, cut or brand any such mark on any fence existing thereon.

-[Section 2 amended by No. 126 of 1987 s.
+[Section 2 amended: No. 126 of 1987 s.
 18.]

-3. Boundaries are to be recorded
+3. Boundaries to be recorded

-And be it enacted that whensoever and so soon as the several boundaries shall have been ascertained and finally marked as aforesaid, an authorised land officer shall cause the same to be accurately delineated and expressed in figures on the maps or plans which he is directed to lay before the Governor in Executive Council in and by an Act passed in the present year of Her Majesty’s reign, intituled ‘An Act to provide for the Alignment of Streets in the several towns of the Colony of Western Australia’, and shall enter a description of each allotment so marked in a Record Book to be kept by him for that purpose, and every such description shall be signed by him and countersigned by the Governor in Executive Council, and notice of every such entry shall be published in 3 successive ‘Gazettes.’
+And be it enacted that whensoever and so soon as the several boundaries shall have been ascertained and finally marked as aforesaid, an authorised land officer shall cause the same to be accurately delineated and expressed in figures on the maps or plans which he is directed to lay before the Governor in Executive Council in and by an Act passed in the present year of Her Majesty’s reign, intituled ‘An Act to provide for the Alignment of Streets in the several towns of the Colony of Western Australia’, and shall enter a description of each allotment so marked in a Record Book to be kept by him for that purpose, and every such description shall be signed by him and countersigned by the Governor in Executive Council, and notice of every such entry shall be published in 3 successive ‘Gazettes’.

-[Section 3 amended by No. 126 of 1987 s.
+[Section 3 amended: No. 126 of 1987 s.
 19.]

-4. Recorded boundaries deemed to be true boundaries; Record Book to be evidence
+4. Recorded boundaries deemed to be true boundaries and Record Book to be evidence